strapi/documentation/docs/developer-docs/latest/update-migration-guides/migration-guides/v4/migration-guide-4.3.x-to-4.4.x.md

 ## Updating the sizeLimit provider configuration

-This step is only required if you were using the https://docs.strapi.io/developer-docs/latest/plugins/upload.html#max-file-size for your upload provider.
+This step is only required if you were using the [sizeLimit configuration](https://docs.strapi.io/developer-docs/latest/plugins/upload.html#max-file-size) for your upload provider.

 :::caution
-The sizeLimit was specified to be in bytes, but it was actually in kilobytes.
-We have now fixed it to follow the docs, and the limit will be read as bytes.
+The docs required the sizeLimit to be in bytes, but it was actually in kilobytes.
+This is now fixed, and the limit will be interpreted as bytes.

-If you, for some reason, were limiting the file size as kilobytes, you should update the value to be in bytes.
+If you, for some reason, were limiting the file size to kilobytes, you should update the value to be in bytes.
 :::

 We recommend to move the sizeLimit outside the provider options like the following, as it will be deprecated in the next major version.
 <code-group>

 <code-block title="JAVASCRIPT">